TheKruger/projup/README.md

 └── c
 ```

 And now you can create any file in the `c` folder.
-Because when you run `projup my_project c` it will create a folder called `my_project` and copy all the files in the `c` folder to the `my_project` folder and replace the variables.
+Because when you run `projup my_project c` it will create a folder called `my_project` and copy all the files from the `template/c` folder into the `my_project` folder and then replace the variables.

-When creating the files in the `c` folder, you can use [variables](https://github.com/TheKruger/projup#variables).
-And also you can add your own variables.
+When creating the files in the `c` folder, you can use [variables](https://github.com/TheKruger/projup#variables) and also you can add your own variables.

 Now I create a `main.c` file in the `c` folder and put the following code:
 ```c